 In December 2014 I co-authored a media law article on minority party politicians using courts to shoehorn their way into TV leaders’ debates.

 Thanks, Gareth, for enabling a repeat screening of the article (while at my previous firm) covering the previous Colin Craig and Peter Dunne / Jim Anderton case rulings.
-We will shortly have another chapter to write in this small tri-ennial corner of media/broadcasting jurisprudence.

 High Court intervenes (again) at election time in broadcaster’s planned political debate

 New Zealand has just come through another Parliamentary general election, with the incumbent National-led coalition returned by a handsome margin for another 3-year term in government.
 Also coming to attention, almost on the same 3-yearly cycle, was another case involving a political aspirant standing for parliament seeking to obtain an injunction against a private media business planning televised coverage or debate at election time.

 Mr Colin Craig leads a relatively new political party, the Conservatives, not currently represented in parliament.
 He was standing as a candidate in the upcoming general election, and successfully obtained an urgent interim injunction preventing MediaWorks, one of New Zealand’s largest television broadcasters, from screening a Saturday morning political debate, without him being allowed to participate.

 This is the latest occasion in New Zealand where politicians have sought to use judicial review, combined with urgent injunctive court orders, to force media organisations to include them in election coverage.
 This case possibly represents another expansion of the circumstances in which the High Court will be willing to grant such relief in future.